rnldnkp/edgeos-bl-mgmt/README.md

 ### Boot-time IPset reload script
-Since the `updBlackList.sh` tool directly manipulates IPsets and does not reflect any changes in the EdgeOS `config.boot`, contents of the blocklist network-groups are lost upon reboot/restart of the EdgeRouter.
+Since the `updBlackList.sh`/`updWhiteList.sh` tool directly manipulates IPsets and does not reflect any changes in the EdgeOS `config.boot`, contents of the blocklist network-groups are lost upon reboot/restart of the EdgeRouter.
-The `loadBlackList.sh` script addresses this by restoring the previously saved network-groups at boot time.
+The `loadBlackList.sh`/`loadWhiteList.sh` script addresses this by restoring the previously saved network-groups at boot time.
-Alternatively, the `updBlackList.sh` script may be re-run at boot-time.
+Alternatively, the `updBlackList.sh`/`updWhiteList.sh` script may be re-run at boot-time.
 This will take longer, however, since it will recreate the list newly.